 A simple one-page application with clinic contact information along with a detailed topic schedule for the day(s) of the clinic is all that is needed.
 Once this is submitted, the CE Committee will review it and award CE Credits.
 The AAPF/IAPF will then list this and help promote the event through the AAPF/IAPF website and Facebook page.

-Our Calendar of Events features a special AAPF/IAPF CE logo which clearly identifies events which have applied for and received AAPF/IAPF CE Credits.
+Our Calendar of Events features a special AAPF/IAPF CE logo which clearly identifies events that have applied for and received AAPF/IAPF CE Credits.
 We are pleased to promote and advertise the clinic and encourage our members to attend.

 Questions regarding the funding source for the AAPF are often asked.